Range Rover SUV - Engines, drive & performance

 Range Rover diesel engines

 If you’re buying your Range Rover as a sensible, mile-munching workhorse, all you really need is the entry-level 3.0-litre D300 engine.
-New for 2020, this straight-six with mild-hybrid tech will launch the car from 0-62mph in 7.4 seconds, which is about what you'd expect from a sporty hatchback.
+This straight-six diesel engine is fitted with mild-hybrid tech and launches the car from 0-62mph in 7.4 seconds, which is about what you'd expect from a sporty hatchback.
 This engine is also incredibly quiet and smooth, to the extent that you'll only ever really hear it if you accelerate as hard as you can, and even then it doesn't sound bad.

 At the very top of the range is the SVAutobiography Dynamic model, which is powered by the P565 5.0-litre V8 supercharged petrol engine.
 It’s a remarkable engine, producing 557bhp and a fantastic noise from the exhausts, and can catapult the 2.3-tonne SUV from 0-62mph in just 5.4 seconds – such performance was the stuff of supercars until fairly recently.
 It's the same engine that you'll find in the performance-oriented Range Rover Sport SVR, though it’s been tuned to be a little smoother in the flagship, full-size Range Rover.

 Nice as they are, we struggle to recommend either, simply because the diesels are so good.
 All engines give the Range Rover a top speed of at least 130mph, but the V8 petrol engines are capable of taking it to an electronically limited 140mph.

 The P400e plug-in hybrid, combines a 2.0-litre turbocharged petrol engine with electric power for a total of 399bhp.
-This gives it 0-62mph time of 6.8 seconds, along with the ability to drive using electric power alone for around 31 miles.
+This gives it 0-62mph time of 6.4 seconds, along with the ability to drive using electric power alone for around 25 miles.
 We've reviewed the Range Rover P400e separately, and found its ability to drive in silent electric mode suited the luxury feel of the big SUV, especially in town.